opencv/opencv/modules/imgproc/doc/histograms.rst

 .. ocv:pyoldfunction:: cv.QueryHistValue_3D(hist, idx0, idx1, idx2) -> float
 .. ocv:pyoldfunction:: cv.QueryHistValueND(hist, idx) -> float

-    :param hist: Histogram
+    :param hist: Histogram.

-    :param idx0: 0-th index
+    :param idx0: 0-th index.

-    :param idx1: 1-st index
+    :param idx1: 1-st index.

-    :param idx2: 2-nd index
+    :param idx2: 2-nd index.

-    :param idx: Array of indices
+    :param idx: Array of indices.

-The macros return the value of the specified bin of the 1D, 2D, 3D or N-D histogram.
-In the case of a sparse histogram the function returns 0, if the bin is not present in the histogram no new bin is created.
+The macros return the value of the specified bin of the 1D, 2D, 3D, or N-D histogram.
+In case of a sparse histogram, the function returns 0.
+If the bin is not present in the histogram, no new bin is created.

 ReleaseHist
 -----------